donidermawan/FP2-and-Morgan-fingerprint-similarity-for-ligand-analogs/README.md

-# pharmaceutics_MZB_analogs
+# ijms_MZB_analogs
-Codes employed for publishing an article in MDPI: Pharmaceutics
+Codes employed for publishing an article in MDPI: IJMS